Nbkeatley/Museum_question_answering/README.md

 # Museum_question_answering
-Requires espeak to be installed as pip installation modules are unreliable:
+Requires espeak to be installed manually, as pip installation modules are unreliable:

     !sudo apt-get install espeak